morewings/storybook-addon-theme-provider/README.md

 }
 ```

-It's also possible to enable decorator on specific story level.
+It's also possible to enable decorator on story level.

 ```js
 // some CSF story file